-Progression through Amateur League Division’s to 2A was rapid which coincided with a number of Junior Cup and Cochrane Corry Cup Final appearances which were unsuccessful.
+There was rapid progression through Amateur League Division’s to 2A.
+This coincided with a number of Junior Cup and Cochrane Corry Cup Final appearances.
+However, these were unsuccessful, sadly.

-By far the club’s greatest achievement was winning the Amateur League’s Border Regiment Cup in 1989 when from Division 1B they defeated British Telecom on penalties, after a 2-2 draw.
+By far the club’s greatest achievement was winning the Amateur League’s Border Regiment Cup in 1989.
+But from Division 1B we defeated British Telecom on penalties, after a 2-2 draw.

-In 2018, we celebrated our 50th Anniversary and held a prestigous night at The Millbrook Lodge Hotel.
+In 2018, we celebrated our 50th Anniversary.
+We held a prestigious night at The Millbrook Lodge Hotel.
 Past and present players and managers, friends and family all came together for a great night, hosted by Liam Beckett MBE to celebrate the club’s rich history and achievements.
-Find out more about our 50th Anniversary celebrations.